rackerlabs/support-how-to/content/cloud-databases/manage-cloud-databases-ha-groups-in-the-cloud-control-panel.md

 ### Modify an HA instance group

+Use the following steps to modify an HA instance group:

-1. While logged in to the [Cloud Control Panel](https://mycloud.rackspace.com), select **MySQL** from the **Databases** menu.
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

+3. Select **Databases > MySQL**.

-2. From the list of databases, select one of the HA database instances by clicking its name.
+4. From the list of databases, select one of the HA database instances by clicking its name.

    **Note:** The gear icon on the list page does not yet provide options for performing backups, resizing, or restarting HA instance groups.
 This functionality will be added in an upcoming release.

-3. To resize RAM, resize volume, create on-demand backups, or create or modify backup schedules, click the link in the detail list that matches that function.
+5. To resize RAM, resize volume, create on-demand backups, or create or modify backup schedules, click the link in the detail list that matches that function.

    All actions that you perform on the HA group apply to all instances in the group.
 Resizes occur on all instances.
 Backups are performed against a replica of the HA group.